 This camera ushered in a number of Nikon firsts: first plastic body, first automatic winder, first DX film decoding.
-It features a metal focal-plane shutter that operates from 1/2000 to 1 sec., single-shot or continuous (at about 3 frames per second) shooting modes, aperture-priority autoexposure and two program modes (regular and “high” for moving subjects), and a hot shoe.
+It features a metal focal-plane shutter that operates from 1/2000 to 1 sec., single-shot or continuous (at about 3 frames per second) shooting modes, aperture-priority autoexposure and two program modes (regular and “high” to freeze moving subjects), and a hot shoe.
 Its DX decoder recognizes films from ISO 25 to 4000, or you can manually dial in ISO from 12 to 3200.
 (I wonder why the ranges are different.)
 The N2000 runs on four AAA batteries, and is useless without them.

 When new, the N2000 came with the 50mm f/1.8 Series E lens.
 These lenses were apparently looked down upon for being made with plastic components.
 Indeed, this lens doesn’t feel as high quality under use as my all-metal f/2 AI Nikkor.
 But it’s thin and light, making it a great companion for this light body.
 And optically, it’s outstanding.